|

 affects them.

-life, traditions and customary law of indigenous peoples.
-It is
+cultures, forms of life, traditions and customary law of indigenous

-founded on the principle that these structures and forms of life
+peoples.
+It is founded on the principle that these structures and

-respect for the rights of indigenous peoples, including the
+minimum standards of respect for the rights of indigenous peoples,

-ownership of their lands, the natural resources of their
+including the ownership of their lands, the natural resources of

 determination and prior consultation.

-legal instrument, binding on those countries that ratify it.
-When a
+This is a legal instrument, binding on those countries that ratify

-State signs, it means that it commits to adapt national legislation,
+it.
+When a State signs, it means that it commits to adapt national

-to develop relevant actions and to report regularly to I.L.O
+legislation, to develop relevant actions and to report regularly to

-supervisory bodies on the practical and legislative implementation.
+I.L.O supervisory bodies on the practical and legislative

-Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominica, Ecuador,
+Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominica,

-Denmark, Spain, Fiji, Nepal, Norway, the Netherlands and the Central
+Venezuela, Denmark, Spain, Fiji, Nepal, Norway, the Netherlands and

-African Republic.
-This legal instrument defends Indigenous Peoples
+the Central African Republic.
+This legal instrument defends

 I.L.O (International Labour Organization)